msolefonte/vco/docs/immortal-empires/dark-elves.md

     targeting range: +25% for Morathi

 * **Route II - Hell Hath No Fury**
-  * Ariel sends her agents against you, but they dabble in powers they do not understand.
-Within the Dreaming Wood the Dark Prince's servants lie in wait.
-You need only widen the portal further...
   * Destroy faction:
     * Heralds of Ariel
-  * The Shadow King has been a constant thorn in your side, humiliating and thwarting you at every turn.
-Now he dares bring an army onto the shores of Naggaroth itself.
-This cannot stand.
   * Destroy faction:
     * Nagarythe
   * **Rewards:**